cnnrbrn/noroff-programming-foundations-content/module-2/lesson-3.md

 // 1
 ```

-Let's use a `for loop` to loop through the `posts` array and console log the properties in the object.
+Let's use a `for loop` to loop through the `posts` array and console log the properties' values in the object.

 First, let's just log the whole object.